the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab5_modules/_index.md

 ---
 title: 5.
 Modules
 type: labs
-draft: true
 ---

 # Modules Lab

-{{< devnote >}}
-Replace the ISF Academy repo links
-{{< /devnote >}}
+In this lab, we will learn how to organize our functions into modules.
+Modules are files of reusable function.
+You've already encountered modules before!

+## A. What is a module?
+In the previous lab, we used functions to break up a big program into smaller programs.
+Modules do the same thing, but on a larger scale!

-We are going to write a lot of code this year, so we need to keep it organized.
-The most obvious way to do this is to store code in different files.
-But what if you want to re-use a function you wrote in a different file?
+So let's say you wrote a function in one file.
+What if you want to re-use a function you wrote in a different file?
 Copy it over?
 It feels like there should be a better way.
 Today we are going to learn how to import code from one module into another.
 But first, let's get some vocabulary straight:

 - All python code lives in `files` that end in `.py`.
 They're just plain text files that you can edit using Atom (or Microsoft Word if you really want.
 Don't though.
 You'll regret it.)
 - Like all files, python files live in directories somewhere on your file system.
 For example, all your homework lives in `/Users/you/Desktop/cs9/unit_00`.
 - Python thinks of each file as a `module`.
 Each module is its own little bubble world.
 - Python thinks of each directory containing `.py` files as a `package`.
 A package is a bundle of modules.
 So your `unit_00` directory is also a package.

-## A. Importing
+## B. Importing
 When you want to use something from another module, you need to `import` it.
 We have actually already been doing this--every one of our programs so far has started with `from turtle import *`.
 But what is this `turtle`?
 Where did it come from?
 Let's use the python shell to find out:

 ```shell